Daniel’s Prophecy of the Seventy Sevens (Daniel 9:24-27)

-This essay is an excerpt from my book on eschatology, called The High King of Heaven: Discovering the Master Keys to the Great End Time Debate.
-In particular, it is drawn from a chapter dealing with the proper interpretation of Old Testament Kingdom Prophecy (OTKP).
+Note: This essay is a slightly modified excerpt from my book on eschatology, called The High King of Heaven: Discovering the Master Keys to the Great End Time Debate.
+It is drawn from a chapter dealing with the proper interpretation of Old Testament Kingdom Prophecy (OTKP).
 There are many such prophecies, and Daniel 9:24-27 is among the most difficult and controversial.
 As a you will see if you read on (and I hope you will!), I have studied the different views with some care, and settled upon an interpretation that I believe is not only sound, but inspiring and timely.
-In this essay you will run across the acronym NCH.
-It stands for New Covenant Hermeneutic.
+In this essay you will run across the acronym NCH, which stands for New Covenant Hermeneutic.
 The NCH is the method the apostles used to interpret the OT in general, and OT Kingdom prophecy in particular.
 In order to understand the NCH better, you may want to read this short article first.
+Also, the acronym DNT stands for Didactic New Testament, and references the distinctively teaching portions of the NT (as opposed, say, to historical narratives in the gospels and the book of Acts, or to the Revelation as a whole).
 My hope and prayer is that in this essay you will catch a fresh, exhilarating glimpse of the High King of heaven, his awesome plan for the ages, and the glorious inheritance that he has prepared for his beloved Bride.

 So Daniel prays (9:3-23).
 First, he rehearses and confesses the sin of God’s covenant-breaking people (9:3-10).
 Then he acknowledges God’s justice in sending them into captivity (9:11-15).
 Finally, he makes his petition.
 Appealing solely to God’s mercy, grace, and zeal for the honor of his Name, he pleads with the LORD to fulfill his promise given through Jeremiah: to restore his City, his Sanctuary, and his Holy Mountain (9:16-19).